-The importance of the role that suppliers play in ensuring a reliable service is delivered to customers is recognised by the Directors.
-Consequently, the EIO Group Risk Committee oversees the Procurement, Purchasing and Outsourcing Policy, in accordance with the JAA on behalf of the Directors; providing updates to the Board as required.
+The directors recognise the important role that suppliers play in ensuring a reliable service is delivered to customers.
+Consequently, EIO's Group Risk Committee oversees the Procurement, Purchasing and Outsourcing Policy on the Company's behalf, in accordance with the JAA.
+Updates are provided to the Board as and when required.